mdn/content/files/en-us/web/http/status/303/index.md

 {{HTTPSidebar}}

 The HTTP **`303 See Other`** [redirection response](/en-US/docs/Web/HTTP/Status#redirection_messages) status code indicates that redirects don't link to the requested resource, but to a URL in the {{HTTPHeader("Location")}} header that describes the resource.
-For example, the redirected page may be a confirmation page, an upload-progress page, or a representation of a real-world object (see [HTTP range-14](https://en.wikipedia.org/wiki/HTTPRange-14)).
+For example, the redirected page may be a confirmation page, an upload status page, or a representation of a real-world object (see [HTTP range-14](https://en.wikipedia.org/wiki/HTTPRange-14)).

-This response code is often sent back as a result of {{HTTPMethod("PUT")}} or {{HTTPMethod("POST")}} so the client may retrieve a confirmation of an action or cache the results.
+This response code is often sent back as a result of {{HTTPMethod("PUT")}} or {{HTTPMethod("POST")}} methods so the client may retrieve a confirmation or cache the results of an action.
-The method to retrieve the redirected page is always {{HTTPMethod("GET")}}.
+The method to retrieve the redirected resource is always {{HTTPMethod("GET")}}.

 ## Status